0xSero/partisia-docs/docs/smart-contracts/smart-contract-tools-overview.md

 ## Command-line tools

-[`cargo partisia-contract`](https://crates.io/crates/cargo-partisia-contract) is an umbrella for multiple sub-tools.
+[`cargo pbc`](https://crates.io/crates/cargo-partisia-contract) is an umbrella for multiple sub-tools.
 The tools assist you in interacting with the blockchain and working with smart contracts.
-These tools are thoroughly documented when using them within `cargo partisia-contract`, enabling you to explore their capabilities inside `cargo partisia-contract`.
+These tools are thoroughly documented when using them within `cargo pbc`, enabling you to explore their capabilities inside `cargo pbc`.
 Below are a short description and use case for each of these sub-tools.

 ???+ note